 - bullying and harassment

 - new changes to products, organisational charts, appraisals or pay systems

-- Personalities - the 'personality mix' within a team can be upset when a new member of staff joins or if two colleagues suddenly fall out.
+- Personality clash - the 'personality mix' within a team can be upset when a new member of staff joins or if two colleagues suddenly fall out.
 Individuals may also respond to difficult or challenging situations in an unhelpful or unproductive way.

-- Needs and expectations - conflict at work can often be caused when employers ignore the needs of employees or set unrealistic expectations.
+- Unrealistic needs and expectations - conflict at work can often be caused when employers ignore the needs of employees or set unrealistic expectations.
 For example, arranging hours that make it difficult for employees to carry out childcare responsibilities.

-- Values - most people have very clear ideas about what they think is fair, and your organisation's procedures and policies must reflect this.
+- Business values - most people have very clear ideas about what they think is fair, and your organisation's procedures and policies must reflect this.
 For example, giving someone a fair hearing or explaining the reasoning behind a decision.

 - Increase in workload - sometimes conflict is caused because people feel they are being pushed too hard and that 'something has to give'.

 It is important to understand the root cause of an individual's or group's unhappiness.
 For example, a person in a team may seem to be struggling with an unmanageable workload, but they may be resentful of another employee who appears to have less to do.
 It may also be a result of organisational changes, restructuring, or promotions given to other staff.